JuliaDennig/SouthernDigestion/README.md

 ## How to use?
-You need the `.ape`-files in which the features where the probe used in Southern Blot.
+You need the `.ape`-files in which the features where the probe used in Southern Blot is marked.
 The program is started by `python Southern.py`.
 First input differentiates between _in locus_ or _cbx_ integration.